 Scotland and Ireland are two of the most well known Whisky/Whiskey producers in the world.
 And despite the fact that they’re neighbours, there are some pretty fundamental differences to how they do things.

 Read on to learn the differences in spelling, production, distillation and malting, and see what they have in common - apart from being f*****g awesome.

 What is the difference between Whisky and Whiskey?

 The first obvious difference between the two is the spelling of Whisky.
 Scotch Whisky is always spelt without the E, whereas Irish Whiskey is always spelt with an E.

 Whisky is the anglicised form of the Gaelic word uisge beatha (pronounced “oosh-kie bah”).
 Gaelic is native to both Ireland and Scotland, so it's hard to say where the E came from, but clearly it meant more to the Irish than the Scottish.

-As well as spelling, there are some big differences in how Whisky is produced in Ireland and Scotland.
+As well as spelling, there are some big differences in how Whisky/Whiskey is produced in Scotland and Ireland.

 Scotch is typically made from malted barley, and other grains, in a copper pot still and matured for a minimum of three years.

 So far, so good.
 They are fairly similar at a basic level, but once you get into it, they change quite a bit.